Affiliate links on Android Authority may earn us a commission. Learn more.

 How to use text to speech on TikTok

-If you’ve been watching many TikToks, you’ve undoubtedly seen videos where a cheerful Ai voice reads its title or text to you.
-It’s a helpful accessibility feature for people with visual impairments so that they can watch TikToks without reading any text on the screen.
+If you’ve been watching enough TikToks, you’ve undoubtedly seen videos where a cheerful AI voice reads its text to you.
+It’s a actually helpful accessibility feature for people with visual impairments, meant to let them watch TikToks without struggling with reading.
 Here’s how to use text-to-speech on TikTok and choose which speech bot you want to narrate your videos.

 How to do text-to-speech on TikTok

-If you speak Wookie, you could have fun choosing Chewbacca from Star Wars, who will translate whatever you write into that iconic mumbled growl.
-Tap Done in the top right corner when you’ve selected your favorite voice.
-If you like how it sounds, you can save the audio clip for later use in future videos.
+Tap Done in the top-right corner when you’ve selected your favorite voice.
+If you like how it sounds, save the audio clip for later use in future videos.

 Tap the text on your video and select Change voice to choose a different speech bot.